Mariano Ospina Pérez: The National Federation of Coffee Growers of Colombia

-In 1927, after the Second National Congress of Coffee Growers had created the Federación Nacional de Cafeteros de Colombia, the first regional committee was established as “el Comité de Cafeteros de Antioquia”.
+In 1927, after the Second National Congress of Coffee Growers had created the Federación Nacional de Cafeteros de Colombia, the first regional committee was established as "el Comité de Cafeteros de Antioquia".
 Ospina was its first president, and the first registered member of the association.

 The first board of directors of the newly organized National Federation of Coffee Growers of Colombia assembled in Bogotá on August 3, 1929.
-Its first members were Mariano Ospina Vásquez, Alberto Camilo Suárez, Gabriel Ortiz Williamson, Carlos Caballero, Jesús del Corral and Mariano Ospina Pérez, the greatest dignitary in the History of the Federation, for whom the organization of the national coffee industry was one of his most serious and ambitious concerns.
+Its first members were Mariano Ospina Vásquez, Alberto Camilo Suárez, Gabriel Ortiz Williamson, Carlos Caballero, Jesús del Corral, and Mariano Ospina Pérez, for whom the organization of the national coffee industry was one of his most serious and ambitious concerns.

 In December 1930 the Fourth National Congress of Coffee Growers convened in Bogotá.
 Owing to the vast knowledge and experience acquired by Ospina in the coffee industry as a result of running his own coffee business, he was summoned by the Minister of Industry Francisco J. Chaux and by President Rafael Olaya Herrera to preside over this Congress.
 Ospina was elected president of this Fourth Congress.
-At its adjournment Ospina was elected, by unanimous vote of the delegates, as “Gerente de la Federación” (General Director).
+At its adjournment Ospina was elected, by unanimous vote of the delegates, as "Gerente de la Federación" (General Director).
 He served in this position for four years, until 1934.

 In 1954, during the election of members of the board of directors (of the National Federation of Coffee Growers of Colombia), Ospina, who had served as president of the Republic from 1946 to 1950, was elected and installed as president of the board of directors.
 His return to the federation marked the reappearance of one of Colombia's greatest coffee names in an active role in Colombia's coffee industry.

 Ospina, grandson of Mariano Ospina Rodríguez, not only was one of the founders of the National Federation of Coffee Growers of Colombia, but was later elected as General Director of the Coffee Federation, and served in such capacity from 1930 to 1934.
 His main objective was to assist, finance, and educate the coffee growers while implementing an aggressive program to penetrate the world market and to successfully capture a substantial share of it.

-Under Ospina's direction, the National Federation of Coffee Growers of Colombia successfully consolidated the nation's coffee industry and promoted it in world markets to great effect.
+Under Ospina's direction, the National Federation of Coffee Growers of Colombia successfully consolidated the nation's coffee industry and promoted it in world markets.
 Colombia became the largest producer of prime Coffea arabica coffee in the world.
-He laid a very solid corporative foundation, and today the Colombian Coffee Federation organizes and supports over 500,000 independent coffee growers and small farmers.
+He laid a solid corporative foundation, and today the Colombian Coffee Federation organizes and supports over 500,000 independent coffee growers and small farmers.